IsaiahNullByte/Cybernautblog/content/posts/redteam_1_9-16-23.md

 # [Overview]

 Usually when behind a public or locked down firewall majority of the egress(outbound) traffic allowed is port 80(http) and 443(https).
 This is to allow only web surfing and prevent other applications and services like email or gaming to be used.
-The outbound web traffic can also be restriced by content filtering allowing what type of websites can be accesed.
+The outbound web traffic can also be restriced by content filtering allowing what type of websites that can be accesed.
 Another large concern is privacy.
 When using public networks or even using your own ISP's network all of your traffic is visible to them.

 With this reverse proxy setup we can mask all of our traffic to appear as essentially HTTPS traffic which allows us to bypass alot of these restrictions.
 This can also be used as an alternative to vpns or used in conjuction with vpn to further mask traffic and provide more privacy.
 This method will work in most situations.
-Sometimes SSL inspection is configured or advanced content filtering and/or threat intelligence is being provided increasing factors of traffic getting blocked.
+Sometimes SSL inspection is configured or advanced content filtering and/or threat intelligence is being leveraged increasing factors of traffic getting blocked.
 However, these scenarios usually only occur in mature corporate enviroments and not the average public networks.

+To do:

 **We will host a reverse proxy on the internet.
 With a tool called stunnel we can create an ecrypted port forwarding tunnel over a 443(HTTPS) connection.
 Then we will use that port forward to create a ssh tunnel hidden within the encrypted 443(ssl) traffic that will allow us to setup a nested socks proxy OR portforward which in turn allows us to send any traffic we want out of the network.**